ExE-Venom/Discord-Bot/README.md

 <!-- NOTICE -->

 ### <img src="https://cdn.discordapp.com/emojis/1055803759831294013.png" width="20px" height="20px"> 》Notice
-> You may not claim this as your own!
+ **You may not claim this as your own!
 The original source was created by [Dotwood Media](https://github.com/DotwoodMedia) and [Graphix Development](https://github.com/GraphixDevelopment).
-The source is modified and being updated by me (Almaz)
+The source is modified and being updated by me.**

-> Almaz is a multipurpose Discord bot base in [Discord.js](https://github.com/discordjs/discord.js) If you like this repository, feel free to leave a star ⭐ to motivate me!
+ **Almaz is a multipurpose Discord bot base in [Discord.js](https://github.com/discordjs/discord.js)** **If you like this repository, feel free to leave a star ⭐ to motivate me!**
 <!-- ABOUT THE PROJECT -->

 ## <img src="https://cdn.discordapp.com/emojis/859424401186095114.png" width="20px" height="20px">》Description